 2.1 How are the criminal courts in Thailand structured?
-Are there specialized criminal courts for particular crimes?
+Are there specialised criminal courts for particular crimes?

 The Thai judiciary has a three-tier system: the Court of First Instance; followed by the Appeals Court; and then the Supreme Court (Dika).
-In Bangkok, the criminal caseload is shared among different Courts of First Instance.
-Alleged offenders may appear in Criminal Court, the Bangkok South Criminal Court, the Thon Buri Criminal Court or Min Buri Provincial Court, depending on the place of arrest, alleged offender's residency or origin of inquiry.
-In other provinces, criminal matters can be adjudicated in Kwaeng (District) courts or Jang-Wad (Provincial) courts.
-Kwaeng courts have the power to adjudicate criminal cases where the maximum punishment by law does not exceed three years' imprisonment and/or a 60,000 baht fine.
-Jang-Wad courts have unlimited original jurisdiction in all criminal matters within its own district.
+The Criminal First Instance Courts are divided into District Courts and Provincial Courts.
+The District Courts have a power to adjudicate criminal cases where the maximum punishment by law does not exceed three years' imprisonment and/or a 60,000 baht fine, while the Provincial Courts have unlimited original jurisdiction in all criminal matters within their own districts.
 The Intellectual Property and International Trade court is a specialised court with exclusive jurisdiction to adjudicate criminal matters involving intellectual property.